capytaine/capytaine/docs/user_manual/hydrostatics.rst

 ----------------------

 For each hydrostatic parameter a separate method is available in Capytaine.
+Some of them may require the definition of the center of mass of the body.
-Center of mass of the body can be defined by setting the attribute `center_of_mass` as in the example below.
+It can be done by setting the attribute `center_of_mass` as in the example below.

 .. note::
     Before computing individual hydrostatic parameters, make sure to crop the body to only keep the immersed part.